 Enrolments in Welsh higher education providers

-- Just over half of students at Welsh HEPs came from Wales before they began study.
+- Half of the students at Welsh HEPs came from Wales before they began study.

 Cross border flows of full-time students

 - Wales is a net importer of full-time students from the UK.

 - There were 41,550 full-time students from other UK countries at Welsh HEPs, compared to 28,845 full-time students from Wales studying at HEPs in the rest of the UK.